uvarc/rc-learning/content/notes/benchmark/index.md

 b) First calculate the actual speedup (not the theoretical limit): 50.25, 9.17, 1.98, 1.11, 1.<br>
 Relative SU: 1.99, 10.9, 50.5, 90.1, 100.<br>

-Notice how the wasted SUs increase dramatically.
+Notice how the wasted SU increases dramatically.
 </details>
 <br>